Chih-Che-Fang/MyBookStore2/docs/design.md

 bought book 2

 **Result:** Pass, book item_number 2 only has 3 stock.
-First of 3 concurrent client's buy request should return success and the last one should return fail.
+The first of 3 concurrent client's buy requests should return success and the last one should return fail.
 The order server correctly stored only the 3 succeded buy operation.
-The catalog server correctly log the 4 executed query and 3 update request.
+The catalog server correctly logs the 4 executed queries and 3 update requests.

 ### Test5 output: Run test1~test4 again, but deploy servers on different AWS EC2 instances.
 **Result:** Pass, All test1 ~ test 4 log is the same as run in local machine